Joseph Nicolosi: Effectiveness

 In 2017, psychology professor Warren Throckmorton said that Nicolosi had earlier been offered the chance to assess the viability of his therapy by J. Michael Bailey, a professor of psychology best known for his sexual orientation research.
 Bailey informed Nicolosi that he could bring his patients to his lab at Northwestern University to test their automatic responses to erotic cues, i.e. men versus women.
 Throckmorton wrote that "Nicolosi never took him up on the offer" and that Bailey confirmed the offer was still open.
 Bailey told Throckmorton that "pre (or even mid) treatment [brain] scans compared with post-treatment scans would help to offset the lack of a control group".
 In a prominent 2016 academic review, Bailey also critiqued Nicolosi's claims of success, noting that earlier research by Kurt Freund found that men's claims of sexual re-orientation were not supported by phallometric assessments, which measure penile blood-flow in response to imagery.
 Additionally Bailey notes that Conrad and Wincze found that physiological arousal measurements did not support the positive reports of men who had participated in sexual-reorientation therapy.
 They were still attracted to and aroused by men.

-Like all forms of conversion therapy, reparative therapy is pseudoscientific, based on faulty assumptions, opposed by mainstream medical and psychological practitioners, and potentially harmful to patients.
+Like all forms of conversion therapy, reparative therapy is pseudoscientific, opposed by mainstream medical and psychological practitioners, and potentially harmful to patients.
 Some states have enacted laws against conversion therapy.